m8ttyB/secretmustache/source/posts/2013/06/mozillians-redesign.rst

 - Write good bugs that provide clear steps to reproduce the problem.
 Read `this document`_ for tips.
 - Use `this form`_ to file new bugs.
 - `Bugzilla etiquette`_ - be polite and treat people with respect, we are a friendly community.
+- `IRC etiquette`_ - same as Bugzilla; relax and have fun.

-We plan on keep this test cycle open from XXX to XXX.
+We plan on keeping this test cycle open from XXX to XXX.

 We really appreciate your enthusiasm and help with making the community phonebook better.
 This is fully a community initiative and wouldn't exist